rathrio/atml/README.md

 Using the cluster
 =================

 First, make sure that you are in the Unibe network.
-Use a VPN if necessary.
+Use a [VPN][0] if necessary.

 1. ssh into the cluster (provide the password from the screenshot in the whatsapp group)